dy/sprae/csp.md

 ---
-title: Sprae under strict CSP
+title: "Reactive HTML attributes under strict CSP, without eval"
-description: Full JS expressions in HTML with no eval and no new Function — strict Content-Security-Policy and Chrome MV3 extensions.
+description: "Full JavaScript expressions in HTML with no eval and no new Function.
+For strict Content-Security-Policy, Chrome MV3 extensions and locked-down environments."
+permalink: /csp/
 ---

 # Strict CSP